sourcescodes/scRabbit/README.md

 ***

-To install scRabbit, make sure you  have PyTorch and scanpy installed.
-If you need more details on the dependences, look at the requirements.txt file.
-Set up environment for scRabbit:
+To install scRabbit, please make sure you have PyTorch and scanpy installed.
+If you need more details on the dependencies, look at the requirements.txt file.
+Set up the environment for scRabbit:

 ```python
 pip install -r requirements.txt